 Click OK and see that the Task Scheduler Trigger has been added to the Triggers list.
 Click Next to proceed to Actions tab to add the Delete file Action which will automatically delete old files whenever performed.

 How to add and configure an Action to automatically delete files older than 30 days?
 First, click the Add button to open a Add Action window with list of available Actions.
 Find and open the Delete File Action in the File & Folder category.

 The File tab of the Delete File Action properties requires to specify the path and names (or masks) of files to be deleted.
 Since the goal is to automatically delete all files older than 30 days, an appropriate mask should be used (

 *.* mask means files with any name and any extension, or, simply, all files).

 Click on the Browse button and choose any file in the

 C:\Documents\ folder, then substitute the actual file name with *.* so that the File input line contains the

 So far the Action is told to delete all files in the

-Thus, Automation Workshop will automatically delete files that have not changed during last 30 days, while leaving newer files untouched (view interactive Visual guide).
+Thus, Automation Workshop will automatically delete files that have not changed during last 30 days, while leaving newer files untouched (view Advanced date filter).
 Click OK to save the Delete File Action parameters and return to Task Wizard.